 Some forms of estrogen can be prescribed for hormonal therapy.
 When people want to increase feminization and reduce testosterone levels many begin a combination of estrogen therapy with a prescription anti-androgen, which blocks the effects of testosterone.
 Regular physical exams and blood tests are especially critical when on hormone therapy because your health care provider will want to monitor kidney and liver functioning, cholesterol levels, and other aspects of your health that can be impacted by hormone use.
 Estrogen therapy is also associated with increased risk of high blood pressure, blood clots, liver problems, stroke, and diabetes.
 Research is lacking in specific side effects of estrogen use by males.
 That said, it bears repeating that this type of therapy is best when paired with the supervision of a health care provider.

 The Center of Excellence for Transgender Health at the University of California, San Francisco has more information on hormone therapy protocol for balancing a person’s physical body with their gender identity.
-Additionally, Vancouver Coastal Health provides hormone and health information for a wide spectrum of gender identities, including those who identify as trans and those who identify elsewhere on the gender spectrum.

 If your interest in taking birth control pills is a means of feeling more feminine by adopting a feminine activity, here are some other non-medical options you might consider: